Lallianzuala Chhangte: 2024–25 season

+Following a goalless spell, Chhangte got back on the scoresheet away against East Bengal FC on 6 January 2025.
+Playing centrally, he made a run from deep to score a composed finish into the bottom corner in the 39th minute.
+This was the first goal of the match, as Mumbai went on to win the match 2-3.
+This was also his first open play goal of the season.
+His performance won him the man of the match award, his second such award of the season.
+This goal also made him the first player to get 50 goal contributions for Mumbai City.

+Chhangte scored his third goal of the season at home against Mohammedan SC on 26 January 2025.
+Chhangte got the ball on his left foot and took a shot, which took a deflection on its way into the goal.
+This was the second goal in an eventual 3-0 win for the club.

+On 19 February 2025, Chhangte made his 100th appearance (in all competitions) for Mumbai City, in a 0-0 draw away to Hyderabad FC.

 International career

 Lallianzuala represented India U19s for the 2016 AFC U-19 Championship qualification, appearing three times in a disappointing campaign.
 He was called up for Indian squad for to take part in the 2015 SAFF Championship.
 He made his debut for India on 25 December 2015 against Sri Lanka in the tournament, where he started as a substitute for Robin Singh in 77th minute of the match, which India won 2–0.
-He became 502/9 player to represent the India national team.
+He became 502nd player to represent the India national team.
 On 27 December, Chhangte scored his debut goal for India, as he scored a brace in their 4–1 victory over Nepal in the same competition.
 By those goals, he became the then third youngest goalscorer for India's senior national team at the age of 18 years 140 days after Jerry Zirsanga at 16 years 311 days and Baichung Bhutia at the age of 18 years 90 days.